ntoles/Crastinator-Pro/README.md

 Special behavior can be configured for browsing "useful" sites, like gmail.

-To run, in Terminal type:
+To run the bash script, in Terminal type:

  chmod +x crastinator-pro.sh ;
  ./crastinator-pro.sh >/dev/null 2>&1 &

 And set your speaker volume to be nonzero.

+We now have the ruby version (thanks, Matt!); to invoke it use:

+ruby crastinator-pro.rb >/dev/null 2>&1 &

+Enjoy!